GT4SD/gt4sd-core/examples/gflownet/README.md

 ## Training GFlowNets on QM9

-Here we adapt one of the experiments proposed in [`Trajectory Balance: Improved Credit Assignment in GFlowNets`](https://arxiv.org/abs/2201.13259) - Nikolay Malkin, Moksh Jain, Emmanuel Bengio, Chen Sun, Yoshua Bengio.
+In this example we show how to use the GT4SD library to perform the molecular genration experiment proposed in [`Trajectory Balance: Improved Credit Assignment in GFlowNets`](https://arxiv.org/abs/2201.13259).

-The code is based on https://github.com/recursionpharma/gflownet.
+The code is adapted from: https://github.com/recursionpharma/gflownet.

 ```bibtex